ClarenceJoyIlagan/Movie_MCU-Dataset_GROUP8/README.md

 # LOOKUP Functions

 In Excel, "LOOKUP" generally refers to a category of functions used to search for and retrieve specific data from a table or range of values.
 There are several lookup functions in Excel and each of it serves a different purpose.
-For this part, VLOOKUP, MATCHUP, CHOOSE and AREAS Function will be shown.
+For this part, VLOOKUP, MATCH, CHOOSE and AREAS Function will be shown.
 <br>

 **LOOKUP Function**